stevevista/logactivate/readme.md

 * http://[IP Address]:[port]/log/report
   - method: POST
   - body: should be json encoded (application/json) or urlencoded
-  - response: on success, HTTP response status will be 200, othewise, the status incidates error number, and responseBody contain json message { message: xxxxx }
+  - response: on success, HTTP response status will be 200, othewise, the status incidates error number, and responseBody contain error message
   - notice: All information in http body will be append to logfiles (default is storage/exceptions.log)

 ------------------------------------------------------